top of page

 Our team are experts in behavioural psychology, AI and technology, and diversity and inclusion.

-• Secondly, neither job seekers nor hiring teams know at a granular level what it takes to do a job well.
+2) Neither job seekers nor hiring teams know what it takes to do a job well.

 When you get inclusion right, diversity will follow.
 But this does not work in reverse.

-By broadening the focus from just your experience to the skills your experiences develop, we redefine the understanding of what it takes to do a job well and who is capable of doing it.
+By broadening the focus from your experience to the skills your experiences develop, we improve the understanding of what it takes to do a job well and who is capable of doing it.

 Nurturing behaviour change

-We know behaviour change isn't easy, so we adopt principles of behavioural psychology, specifically Self-Determination Theory, to incentivise Employer preference for our socially impactful outcomes.
+We know behaviour change isn't easy, so we incentivise the socially impactful outcomes we encourage.

-Self-determination theory underscores the innate human needs for autonomy, mastery, and purpose.
-By tapping into these intrinsic motivators, we transform outcomes into engaging challenges through features like Clu'd Up.
+By tapping into intrinsic human motivators, we make doing the right thing easier and more rewarding.
 This creates an environment where the most inclusive results build the highest-performing teams.

 The gamified approach propels adoption.
 For example, hiring managers using Clu are motivated to build higher-performing teams, and can do so autonomously using Clu's toolkits.
 This helps them achieve better results whilst also improving diversity, enabling a sense of purpose in their contribution.